 - Install, maintain and repair electrical services (e.g. lighting, sockets, fire alarms, emergency lighting & heating controls)Process installations

-- Working indoors and outdoors and sometimes working at height
+- Work indoors and outdoors and be prepared to sometimes work at height

 - Develop good working relationships with people